zkcrossteam/zkc-state/README.md

 with RESTFUL API as noted above or directly issue RPC with gRPC.
 An example usage is available at [./src/kvpair.rs](./src/kvpair.rs).

 ### kvpair
 This kvpair service implements the Merkle tree trait.
-Instead of storing Merkle tree data locally, we send the data to the gRPC server and the server stores the data.
+Instead of storing Merkle tree data locally, we can send the data to this gRPC server and the server will store the data to a mongodb database. kvpair will save data to the database specified in environment variable `MONGODB_URI`.
+If environment variable `MONGODB_CREATE_INDEXES` has been set, we will also try to create indexes for mongodb (this is recommended for performance).
 Set the environment variable `KVPAIR_GRPC_SERVER_URL`, and then create a `MongoMerkle` with `MongoMerkle::construct` to use this crate.
 One thing to note is that we the gRPC server is currently not protected by authentication.
 We should not expose this service publicly.

 ## MongoDB